chrislattman/blogging-project/docs/qemu/README.md

 - Replace `-enable-kvm` and `-cpu host` as necessary (refer to step 3 of [Creating a VM](#creating-a-vm))
 - On macOS, the QEMU window is not resizable
+- Like VirtualBox VMs, a QEMU VM can access the host OS's `localhost` at `10.0.2.2`
 - Advanced: adding `-D <log-file>` will output logging information to the specified file
 - Optional: add `-name "My VM Name"` to give your VM a name (this will show up in the window title after "QEMU")